syamfarh/tp/docs/DeveloperGuide.md

 ### Cloning a person

-1. Cloning a person whohas not been cloned while all persons are being shown
+1. Cloning a person while all persons are being shown

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `clone 1`<br>
       Expected: First contact is cloned from the list.
 Details of the cloned contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `clone 0`<br>
       Expected: No person is cloned.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect clone commands to try: `clone`, `clone x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-2. Cloning a person who has already been cloned while all persons are being shown

-   2. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   2. Test case: `clone 1`<br>
-      Expected: First contact has already been cloned.
-Error message is returned.

-3. Cloning a clone while all persons are being shown

-   2. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.

-   2. Test case: `clone 1`<br>
-      Expected: The clone is cloned from the list and the number next to its name it incremented.
-Details of the cloned contact shown in the status message.
-Timestamp in the status bar is updated.

 ### Saving data